 MASSIA is an easily accessible and self-organised space.
 It has no selection, it is relatively cheap, its doors are open, and it has no staff.
 MASSIA is a place for production; it is also produced and maintained daily by the people who stay here.

 Whatever project you are working on, MASSIA can only make it possible for you if you make it possible for MASSIA too.
 The things in MASSIA are there for you and you are there for the things as well ( i.e. MASSIA, the garden, a stove, a lecture, or a corridor is there for you as much as you are there for MASSIA, the garden or the stove, the lecture or the corridor).

 In 2021 we want to experiment with adding a number to this idea.
-We ask you to give 1 hour of your day to participate in the self-organisation and daily care work concerning the material and social relations that make MASSIA possible; this includes cleaning and maintenance of the common spaces (eg bathrooms, corridors, garden… anything besides your private space) and also considers sharing the space in ways that make it possible for everybody – the ones that stay for short times and those that stay longer.
-This number wants to help residents find a structure to participate rather than to consume.
+We ask you to give 1 hour of your day to participate in the self-organisation and daily care work concerning the material and social relations that make MASSIA possible; this includes cleaning and maintenance of the common spaces (eg bathrooms, corridors, garden… anything besides your private space and beyond cleaning up after yourself, which is a given), improving infra/structures, creating spaces for MASSIA residents including yourself, and can also include ‘immaterial’ care.
 It can be 2 hours every 2 days, a full day during a week of stay, etc.

 MASSIA tries not to exclude, instead it wants to encourage all sorts of differences in resources, capacities, interests, backgrounds and knowledge.
 To avoid policing and hierarchical structures, MASSIA tries to create safety and care from within – this is an ongoing practice to be carried by all – and is guided by four principles:

 Clean behind you in order to leave every square centimetre, that is not your private room, all the time available for everybody when you are not using it.
 Traces are unwanted or uninvited marks (material or immaterial) left in the space or in others.